Four Reasons Not to Have a Secret Love Relationship

 Adults also hide for fear of disapproval from rival families, from prejudiced groups, from management in establishments which disapprove workplace romances.
 It is better for the couple to consider the rules, then make the decision to comply or stand their ground together.
 If they choose to burden themselves with a secret relationship, they may hide for years and eventually prove their advisers right.
 The sooner they declare their decision, the better.

 (4) Love Thrives on Friendly Support

 Family members and friends provide an important form of support, when they invite the couple to mingle with other people.
 The more the lovers watch each other interact and react in different social settings, the more they learn about each other.

 It is easier to pretend when there is just one person to impress; the true colors surface in unplanned confrontations during the family dinner or a group dating activity.
 Sometimes everyone will be friendly and at other times they may feel uncomfortable.
 They learn how to work together when the odds are against them.
 They need this orientation to life as a couple.

 They need the support of confidants, one or two people whom they both trust, to help them figure out their interpersonal struggles, as well as the difficulties they may face from the outside world.
 As their relationship progresses, they will learn to appreciate their support system.
 They will also learn how to love and trust each other, above the concerns and opinions of anyone else.

-There are plenty of secrets to keep, but love for each other is news worth sharing!
+There are plenty of secrets to keep, but love for each other is happy news worth sharing!

 © 2012 Dora Isaac Weithers